Bahrain–Qatar relations: 1997 defection of Nasser Al Khalifa

+Al Jazeera documentary

+In 2011, Qatari media organization Al Jazeera released a documentary on the humans rights abuses committed by Bahraini authorities during the 2011 Bahraini uprising.
+This drew condemnation from Bahrain's government, with MP Khamis Al-Rumaihi accusing Qatar of attempting to "foment dissent" within Bahrain.

-Nationality controversy
+Naturalisation controversy

 In 2014, Bahrain accused Qatar of offering certain Bahraini families Qatari citizenship in exchange for dropping their Bahraini citizenship.
 It was reported that Qatar was targeting Sunni citizens, a threat to Bahrain's demographics as the majority of the population is Shia while the ruling family is Sunni.
-Undersecretary of Nationality, Passport and Residence Affairs of Bahrain, Sheikh Rashid bin Khalifa Al Khalifa, was quoted as saying,“We are confident that Qatar, a brotherly neighbour with Bahrain, will reconsider its position on this matter because naturalising Bahrainis negatively affects the security situation and the high national interests of Bahrain.”
-He also claimed that being a citizen of a country part of the GCC gave citizens of one country the right to work, own property and move between the other member countries thus changing nationalities wouldn't be necessary.
+Undersecretary of Nationality, Passport and Residence Affairs of Bahrain, Sheikh Rashid bin Khalifa Al Khalifa, was quoted as saying, "We are confident that Qatar, a brotherly neighbour with Bahrain, will reconsider its position on this matter because naturalising Bahrainis negatively affects the security situation and the high national interests of Bahrain."
+He also stated that being a citizen of a GCC country gave citizens of one country the right to work, own property, and move between the other member countries, thus switching nationalities would not be necessary.
 Bahrain also claimed that it was a violation of an agreement of non-interference, signed on 17 April 2014, in the internal affairs of GCC member states.

 On 13 August 2014, Qatar pledged to stop offering GCC nationals Qatari citizenship during a meeting of GCC foreign ministers in Jeddah.
 Despite this, Bahrain's interior minister threatened action against Qatar and claimed that they were still engaging in these activities.
 It was claimed that Qatar had naturalised hundreds of Bahrainis and as a result, Bahrain imposed fines on any Bahraini that accepted citizenship.
-Qatar's Director General of Public Security of Interior Ministry Major General called the quote "inaccurate" and argued that Qatar was only attempting to naturalise citizens of Qatari origin.
+Qatar's Director General of Public Security of the Interior Ministry called the quote "inaccurate" and argued that Qatar was only attempting to naturalise citizens of Qatari origin.